We Are Prepared

 - Keep important medical information with you.
 Create an “emergency file” to bring with you that contains copies of your insurance cards, a list of medications, chronic conditions, allergies (particularly drug allergies) and operations you’ve had.
-For your convenience an emergency form has been created for you.
-Click here to download.

 - Be prepared to wait.
 Every emergency situation is different.
-We will assess and prioritize your medical need you when you first arrive.
+We will assess and prioritize your medical need when you first arrive.
 Your patience is appreciated.

 - Always ask questions.
 Don’t be afraid to ask questions.
 We want you to be informed.

 - Know your insurance coverage.
 We treat all patients regardless of ability to pay, but be sure to ask about out-of-pocket expenses and check your insurance policy for emergency department protocol.
 Some insurance companies will not pay for services if you do not notify them within 24 hours of the emergency room visit.

 - Be honest about your injury or situation and don’t be afraid to ask for privacy if you need it.
 We need the facts to properly assess and treat your situation.
 Do not be afraid to tell us if you are taking birth control pills or Viagra, you’re pregnant or HIV positive, or have other sensitive information.
 It’s important we know to be able to provide safe treatment.

 - Get all your post-treatment instructions in writing.
 Make sure you understand how to care for yourself and what to expect in terms of healing and recovery before you leave.
 Ask us to write down the medications you are to take and the name of the physician who treated you should your primary care doctor want to follow up with them later.

 - Ask for generics.
 If we give you a prescription don’t forget to ask the physician to indicate whether or not you can purchase a generic form of the same medication.